Understanding Skeeter Syndrome: Symptoms, Treatment and Prevention

 Increased Discomfort during Pregnancy

 Pregnant women generally experience an increased sensitivity to mosquito bites, which can be further exacerbated by Skeeter Syndrome.
 This can lead to increased discomfort due to severe itching and swelling around the bite area.
-However, this discomfort does not typically have a direct impact on the pregnancy itself.
+However, this discomfort does not directly impact the pregnancy itself.

 Managing Skeeter Syndrome during Pregnancy